 “Having depression and being in a suicidal state twists reality.
 It doesn’t matter if someone has a wife or is well loved, they get so consumed by the depression and by the feelings of not being worthy that they forget all the wonderful things in their lives.”

-The Bible has two thoughts regarding how we should act.
-One in the New Testament.
-One in the Old.
+The Bible has two thoughts regarding how we should act towards those who have a twisted state of reality.
+One is in the New Testament; the other, is in the Old.

 Rejoice with those who rejoice; mourn with those who mourn.